Students must meet various health requirements according to Kentucky state regulations and Jefferson County Board of

 Every JCPS student must have a current Kentucky State Immunization Certificate on file within two weeks after starting school.
-Students who enroll in State-Funded Pre-K Programs must have a current Kentucky State Immunization Certificate on file prior to attending a JCPS school or riding on a JCPS bus, and students will not be placed without these forms.
+Students who enroll in State-Funded Pre-K Programs must have a current Kentucky State Immunization Certificate on file prior to attending a JCPS school or riding on a JCPS bus, and students will not be placed in an Early Childhood Program without these forms.